joshuakzs/Project-1-Glassdoor-Web-Scraping/README.md

 # Project-1-Glassdoor-Web-Scraping
 Web scraping data from Glassdoor on typical data science major job titles.
-Data cleaning and exploratory data analysis are conducted to procure insights.
+Data cleaning and exploratory data analysis (EDA) are conducted to procure insights.
 These insights will then be presented using a dashboard and a PowerPoint presentation.

 ## Scope of Job Roles
 Job titles that we will investigate include: